 Subpart A: Financial Aid and Academic Warning

-1. Warning status.
-If at the end of the evaluation period a student has not met either the institution’s grade point average standard or required completion percentage standard, the institution shall allow that student to remain enrolled and retain his/her financial aid eligibility under a warning status for one evaluation period,
+- Warning status.
+If at the end of the payment period a student has not met either the institution’s grade point average standard or required completion percentage standard, the institution shall allow that student to remain enrolled and retain his/her financial aid eligibility under a warning status for one payment period.

 Subpart C: Financial Aid Suspension of Students for Other Reasons